andersonsimioni/TorrentFlow/README.md

 by seeder count.
 A failed or outdated plugin produces a warning without stopping the remaining search.

-When qBittorrent is installed, Live Torrent Client first uses the plugins from its local Nova3 profile.
+When qBittorrent is installed, TorrentFlow first uses the plugins from its local Nova3 profile.
 This preserves plugin-specific JSON settings and uses the same engine versions as qBittorrent.
 Stored project plugins then add any search engines missing from that profile.
 Engines with the same module name are